DerMoehre/TinyTroupeOllama/README.md

 **Purpose**: A minimal script for testing Ollama integration.

 **Changes Made**:
-* Replaces `scd.py` as a simplified driver script
-* Initializes `OllamaClient` using parameters from `config.ini`
 * Provides a quick way to verify that the local Ollama setup and model are functioning correctly
-* Includes logging for Ollama-specific response characteristics

 ### 6. examples.py
-**Purpose**: Contains examples demonstrating TinyTroupe's capabilities.
+**Purpose**: Contains examples of Tinyperson agent personality traits, etc.

 **Changes Made**:
 * Updated examples to be more entertaining while keeping the original examples commented out for reference